simeononsecurity/simeononsecurity.ch/content/articles/tips-for-secure-e-commerce-transactions-and-safe-online-shopping/index.en.md

 ## Consider Ordering to a PO Box or CMRA

 If you prefer to order items using your real name but want to protect your home address, ordering to a PO Box (Post Office Box) or CMRA (Commercial Mail Receiving Agency) is a viable option.
-By utilizing a separate mailing address, you can prevent potential stalkers or thieves from knowing your exact location.
+By using a separate mailing address, you can prevent potential stalkers or thieves from knowing your exact location.
 This approach adds an extra layer of security to your online shopping experience.

 ______